Blindsinner/log-ai-analyzer/README.md

 -   **Location**: All reports are saved in the `Analyzed Result` subfolder.
 -   **Files**:
     -   `LogAnalysis_YYYYMMDD_HHMMSS.txt`: A text summary of the analysis.
-    -   `LogAnalysis_YYYYMMDD_HHMMSS.html`: A responsive HTML report with a card-based layout for each error, showing details and solutions.
+    -   `LogAnalysis_YYYYMMDD_HHMMSS.html`: A professional HTML report with a card-based layout for each error, showing details and solutions.
     -   `AI_Analysis_YYYYMMDD_HHMMSS.txt`: A text file containing only the results from the "Analyze with AI Only" option.

 ## Troubleshooting
 -   **No Detections**:
     -   Ensure your `errorcloud.txt` contains relevant keywords.
     -   Verify the log file path is correct and accessible.
+For `.evtx` files, you may need to run PowerShell as an Administrator.
 -   **File Not Found Errors**:
     -   Make sure `error_db.json` and `errorcloud.txt` are in the same folder as the script.
 -   **AI Not Working**: